 For example:

-• the bumblebee forages alone, and fly out in search of nectar before other membranous;
+• the bumblebee forages for food alone and flies out in search of nectar earlier than other membranaceae;

 • honey insects fly around the territory in small groups;

-• wasps can search for food in a flock.
+• wasps can search for food in swarms.

 As mentioned earlier, wasps are the most irritable.
 Most often it is wasps that bite.
-Due to the large jaws, an individual can bite a person.
-Wasps don't die after being bitten, so they sting more.
-The venom of the sting causes unpleasant itching and pain, the intensity of which depends on the size of the insect.
-If you did not find a sting inside the wound after a bite, you can say that it was not a bee.
+Thanks to its large jaws, the individual can bite a person.
+The wasp doesn't die after stinging, so they sting more.
+The sting venom causes unpleasant itching and pain, the intensity of which depends on the size of the insect.
+If you do not find a sting inside the wound after the bite, you can say that it was not a bee.

 Important!
-The reason for an insect bite can be even an unpleasant smell or a careless movement.
+The reason for an insect bite can even be a disliked smell or careless movement.

-The bee takes care of its weapon and does not use it in vain, as this cripple their insides, and they die after a while.
-The sting of the bees has notches and gets stuck in the victim.
-During a bite, the bees send a signal to other individuals, and they begin to help bite in a group.
-Bumblebees are most often alone and manage on their own.
+The bee takes care of its weapons and does not use them in vain, as this cripples their insides and they die after a while.
+The bees' sting is serrated and gets stuck in the victim.
+During a sting, bees send a signal to other bees, and they begin to help bite as a group.
+Bumblebees are most often alone and cope on their own.

-Bee venom from wasp venom appears in medicine.
+Bee venom from wasp venom shows up in medicine.
 Bee toxins are used in medicine for apitoxin therapy (treatment with bee venom).
-However, one should have the professional guidance of doctors.
+However, you should have professional guidance doctors.

 Attention!
-The bumblebee stings much stronger than other insects, but weaker than the hornet.
+The bumblebee stings much more strongly than other insects, but weaker than the hornet.

-The difference between bumblebees in a calm character and most often representatives of the species do not show aggression and is the opposite of smaller arthropods.
+The difference between bumblebees is their calm nature and most often representatives of the species do not show aggression and are the opposite of smaller arthropods.
 Their sting is smooth.
-Therefore, it does not remain in the body of the victim.
+Therefore it does not remain in the body of the victim.

 What else to read